workadventure/playwright-synthetic-monitoring/README.md

 - a Prometheus `/metrics` endpoint that you can scrape to get the test results
 - a `/healthcheck` endpoint that will return an HTTP 200 if the tests are successful or an HTTP 500 status code if one of the tests are failing.
 The `/healthcheck` endpoint can be used with an uptime tracking tool like [UptimeRobot](https://uptimerobot.com).
+- a `/last-error` webpage that contains the results of the last failed Playwright report
+- a '/' webpage to show the status of the last test and provide links to the other pages

+> [!NOTE]
+> The `/last-error` page is available even after the tests run successfully again.
+This way, you can take your time
+> to investigate what went wrong after recovery.

 ## Usage